About Frank Catalano

-I’m an executive-level marketing, product and brand consultant.
-As an independent consultant, I work with a wide variety of companies in digital technology, content and services, primarily in education and consumer markets.
+I’m an independent, executive-level marketing, product and brand strategist.
+As an consultant, I work with a wide variety of companies in digital technology, content and services, primarily in education and consumer markets.
 I develop creative and practical strategies for new initiatives on both a retained and interim-executive basis.
 My clients are small and large.
 They’ve included Professional Examination Service, Apple, Pearson, McGraw-Hill, MetaMetrics, Corbis and the Toy Industry Association.

 In my spare time, I’m an industry analyst, an author and a veteran media commentator.

 There is no more direct way to say it.
 When you retain Intrinsic Strategy, you get my brain, experience and full attention.
 Not a junior associate in a consulting firm after you were pitched and promised by a senior partner.
 Not someone executing a template-driven and buzzword-filled plan that doesn’t take into account the unique combination of your company and your market.
 And certainly not someone who claims the latest bright shiny object (today, social media; a decade ago, a website) will meet all of your marketing needs.

 I know bright shiny objects and have even briefly admired my reflection in them.
 After all, I wrote Marketing Online for Dummies and Internet Marketing for Dummies (the latter in print and generating royalty checks for seven years, a lifetime in Internet time) with my colleague Bud Smith.
 I am active on Twitter as @FrankCatalano.
 I had a blog in 2000, a Web site in 1995 and a computer bulletin board system (remember those?) a decade earlier.